Enriqueta Martí: 29 carrer Ponent

-On 10 February 1912, she kidnapped her last victim: Teresita Guitart Congost.
+On 10 February 1912, Martí kidnapped her last victim: Teresita Guitart Congost.
 For two weeks the city looked for her and there was great public indignation since the authorities had been extremely passive regarding the missing children.
 A suspicious neighbour, Claudia Elías, found Congost's trail.
 On 17 February, Elías saw a girl with cropped hair looking from a casement window of a first floor flat at number 29 carrer Ponent (now Carrer de Joaquin Costa).
 Elías had never seen the girl.
 She asked her neighbor if the girl was hers but the neighbor, who was Martí, closed the window without saying a word.
 Elías shared this, as well as her suspicions that the little girl was Congost, with a mattress-maker down the street.
 She also told him of the strange life that her neighbour was leading.
 The mattress-maker informed a municipal agent, Jose Asens, of Elías' suspicions and he, in turn, communicated this to the chief of the Ribot brigade.

 On 27 February, saying there had been a complaint about chickens in the flat, two Ribot agents went to look for Martí.
 They found her in the court of calle de Ferlandina, informed her of the accusation, then escorted her to her flat.
 She proved to be surprised but did not object.
 When the policemen entered, two girls were found in the flat.
 One of them was Teresita Guitard Congost, the other a girl called Angelita.
 After making a statement, Congost was returned to her parents.
 She explained how Martí took her by the hand promising her candies, covered her with a black rag, and forced her to the flat.
 Martí cut Congost's hair and changed her name to Felicidad, telling the child she no longer had parents and was to call her "mama" from then on.
 Martí fed the girl potatoes and stale bread and preferred to pinch rather than beat the child.
 She was prohibited from going to the windows and balconies as well as several rooms in the flat.

 Congost told authorities that Martí was in the habit of leaving them alone and that one day they risked exploring the rooms that Martí forbade them from entering.
-They had found a sack with a girl's clothes covered and a boning knife, all covered in blood.
+They had found a sack with a girl's clothes and a boning knife, all covered in blood.
 Congost never left the flat during her captivity.